 Guided training also seems to be a budding business under subscription billing.
 New pet owners struggle with knowing what they should be teaching their furry friends and at which life stage.
 A pet continuity business that helps to support the puppies and ponies of the world grow into adulthood would prove its value every step of the way.

 There are so many more products and services that can be successful under the subscription and continuity pet business.
 Depending on which direction you choose to go, you will see both hurdles and rewards in association with them.

 The overarching benefit of continuity business is, of course, the recurring revenue.
 Getting paid on a schedule allows you to manage inventory and offerings more efficiently.
 This structure also allows accurate forecasts for growth than traditional single-sale models.

 Create tiers of payment options for your customers.
 Do your customers want weekly, monthly, or bi-monthly boxes?
 Can you offer more items or services for the higher-paying subscribers?
 If so, try this structure on your site and be able to accommodate more types of people.
 This strategy allows consumers to stay in control of their spending and leads to a longer subscriber relationship overall.

 Paying for a product or service encourages interaction because the customer now feels like they need to take advantage of the full value of their purchase.
 This is your opportunity to prove your value and secure returning customers for months or years to come.

 Secure a Merchant Account for Subscription

 Now that you have brainstormed ideas to increase the value of your business through a pet subscription service, it is time to set up the infrastructure to support it.
-Subscription businesses, while profitable, are considered high-risk by banks.
-The reason behind this is due to the increased risk of chargebacks and fraud associated with these accounts.
-But this doesn’t mean that finding a pay to process payments is out of the question.
-This just means that you need to partner with a payments processor that has experience in the subscription industry.
+Subscription businesses, while profitable, are considered high risk by banks.
+The reason behind this is the increased risk of chargebacks and fraud associated with these accounts.
+But this doesn’t mean that finding a payment processor is out of the question.
+This just means that you need to partner with a high risk merchant account processor that has experience in the subscription industry.